kodexArg/django-kmportal/README.md

 # KM 1151 Enterprise Portal
 This Django-based Fuel Station Enterprise website features a homepage, a minimalistic navbar, and user authentication.
-The site utilizes an RDS AWS database in the production environment and is styled using **Tailwind**.
+The site utilizes an RDS AWS database in the production environment and is styled using __**Tailwind**__ **Flowbite**!.
 ### Language
 Although this site is written in English but it will be implemented in Argentina, having **Spanish** as main language (and probably Portuguese and English as alt languages).
 For this reason, dictionaries labeled as dialog{} will be used within the code (hard-coded) to alleviate the use of any brave person who wants to take advantage of it in another language.
 ### Current state of the project